dodoro-gw/TwitterCrawler/README.md

 TwitterCrawler
 ==============
-This project is used for crawling `Twitter` data for research use.
+To crawl `Twitter` data for research use.

 TwitterCrawler can crawl user profile, user followee/follower links, and user tweets given a list of twitter users' ID.